ITAM-DS/Propedeutico/nota_introductoria_general.md

 Next from book: [Data Science with Julia](https://www.amazon.com.mx/Data-Science-Julia-Paul-McNicholas/dp/1138499986) of Paul D. McNicholas and Peter A. Tait, 2019, CRC Press.

+# Foreword

+The 21st century will probably be the century of the data revolution.
+Our numerical world is creating masses of data every day and the volume of generated data is increasing more and more (the number of produced numerical data is doubling every two years according to the most recent estimates).
+In such a context, data sicence is nowadays an unavoidable field for anyone interested in exploiting data.
+People may be interested in either understanding a phenomenon or in predicting the future behavior of this phenomenon.

+To this end, it is important to have significant knowledge of both the rationale (the theory) behind data science techniques and their practical use on real-world data.
+Indeed, data science is a mix of data, statistical/machine learning methods and software.
+Software is actually the link between data and data science techniques.
+It allows the practitioner to load the data and apply techniques on it for analysis.
+It is therefore important to master at least one of the data science languages.

+The choice of the software language(s) mainly depends on your background and the expected level of analysis.
+R and Python are probably the two most popular languages for data science.
+On the one hand, R has been made by statisticians... mostly for statisticians!
+It is, however, an excellent tool for data science since the most recent statistical learning techniques are provided on the R platform (named CRAN).
+Using R is probably the best way to be directly connected to current research in statistics and data science through the packages provided by researchers.
+Python is, on the other hand, an actual computer science language (with all appropriate formal aspects) for which some advanced libraries for data science exist.
+In this context, the Julia language has the great advantage to permit users to interact with both R and Python (but also C, Fortran, etc), within a software language designed for efficient and parallel numerical computing while keeping a high level of human readability.

+...

 # 1.1 DATA SCIENCE

 What is data science?
 It is an interesting question and one without a widely accepted answer.
 Herein, we take a broad view that data science encompasses all work related to data.
 While this includes data analysis, it also takes in a host of other topics such as data cleaning, data curation, data ethics, research data management, etc...